 • Create and scaffold appropriate and authentic materials with a student-centered approach

-• Brainstorm with fellow LCTL instructors and learning community facilitators, and share ideas and stories to build off each other
+• Brainstorm with fellow LCTL instructors and Learning Community facilitators, and share ideas and stories to build off each other

 2023-2024 Learning Community – Designing Proficiency-Based Assessments for Your LCTL Classroom